EliasBlind/NonPromo/README.md

-First of all, download the project and enter the folder rm_promo/
+First of all, download the project and enter the folder rm_promo/ and execute the command chmod +x *.sh or download the release version

 Tired of random files cluttering your desktop?
 This script is here to help!